Foxranger02/Foxranger02/README.md

 - 👋 Hi, I’m Udhay
 - 👀 Currently an engineering student
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python and doing some projects
-- 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me on email(udhaya4002@gmail.com)

 <!---